The Truth About Linux Malware & How to Protect Your System

-The evolution of malware research in recent years has offered superior visibility into attacks threatening Linux servers.
-It should be noted that a vulnerable server of any sort is an open door for data and credential theft, DDoS attacks, cryptocurrency mining and web traffic redirection.
-Most significantly, it can be used to host malicious command and control (C&C) servers.
+The evolution of malware research in recent years has offered superior visibility into exploits in cyber security that threaten Linux servers.
+A vulnerable server of any sort is an open door for data and credential theft, DDoS attacks, cryptocurrency mining, and web traffic redirection.
+Most significantly, it can be used to host malicious Command and Control (C&C) servers.

-Just over a year ago, bringing to conclusion a collaborative three-year effort, security researchers identified various OpenSSH backdoors - including the notorious Linux/Ebury backdoor - which could be used to compromise servers with dangerous malware.
+Just over a year ago, bringing to conclusion a collaborative three-year effort, security researchers identified various OpenSSH backdoors, including the notorious Linux/Ebury backdoor, which could be used to compromise servers with dangerous malware.
 Simultaneously, ESET researchers exposed 21 Linux-based malware families, 12 of which were previously undocumented.
-In a sense, these findings confirmed an evolving, increasingly dangerous array of threats facing Linux users and their systems.
+In a sense, these findings confirmed an evolving, increasingly dangerous array of data and network security threats, putting Linux users and their systems at risk.

 A Brief History of Linux Malware

 The increasing prevalence of Linux malware in recent years arguably creates the illusion of a new network security threat targeting Linux systems; unfortunately, though, Linux malware has been around for quite some time.
 The first piece of Linux malware, dubbed Stoag, was identified in 1996.
 Staog was a basic virus that attempted to gain root access by attaching itself to running executables, but it did not spread very successfully and was rapidly patched.